 You are here

-The long-term goal of my research program is to understand the connections among morphology, function, behavior and ecology, and how these factors interact to result in ecological radiations.
-My work is focused on mammals, with a particular emphasis on bats.
-This group is one of the most ecologically and morphologically diverse lineages within mammals and thus offers a unique opportunity to investigate patterns and mechanisms of diversification.
-I apply a comparative and integrative approach to my research, involving data collection in the field from free-ranging animals, along with lab techniques for the study of behavior, morphology, biomechanics and evolutionary patterns.
-By doing this work within a broad comparative context, I am able to test hypotheses about adaptations and diversification.
+My research aims to understand the mechanisms that underlie diversity in form, function, ecology, and number of species.
+To understand the processes that underlie phenotypic and lineage diversification, I integrate studies of morphology, function, behavior, and ecology (= ecomorphology) within an evolutionary context.
+My work is largely focused on bats, as they are one of the most ecologically and morphologically diverse lineages of mammals and thus offer a natural experiment to investigate patterns and mechanisms of diversification.
+I apply comparative, integrative and interdisciplinary approaches, involving data collection in the field from free-ranging animals, along with modern lab techniques and quantitative tools.
+By doing this work in a broad evolutionary context, my research is able to test hypotheses about adaptation and drivers of diversification.

 2012-present: Curator of Mammals, Burke Museum of Natural History and Culture, University of Washington.